 Trail Info: Decalibron Loop

 The famous Decalibron loop summits four peaks (only three are official) in one giant loop.
-Not recommended as an easy first 14er, this set of mountains offers a great ridge run for those who have a few beginner mountain climbs under their belt.
+Not recommended as an easy 14er for first timers, this set of mountains offers a great ridge run for those who have a few beginner mountain climbs under their belt.
 The route is certainly tough, simply because you’ll be going up and down steep slopes quite a bit.
 The real grind is on the descent off of Mount Bross, where the rock is loose, it’s easy to misstep and slide down a scree field that will cut you up like a cheese grater.
 However, it’s a rewarding hike and one of the best hikes in Colorado.
-If three peaks are too many, you can do Mt Lincoln and Mt Democrat separately.
+If three peaks are too many, you can do Mt Lincoln and Mt Democrat separately, making it one of the better beginner mountain climbing routes in Colorado.

 Backpacking a Colorado 14er: Windom Peak